clemensklemens/showcase/README.md

 # showcase
-Showcase of my work in data analysis and machine learning
+Showcase of my first work in data analysis and machine learning This means I have not checked if the projects are fully portable (missing dependencies, missing data etc.)